grafana/business-input/docs/sources/features/llm-app.md

 Produced data frame with results can be displayed with any panel plugin.

-<Image
-  title="Display OpenAI results for BTC price using native Time Series panel." src="/img/plugins/business-input/llm-result.png"
+{{< figure src="/media/docs/grafana/panels-visualizations/business-input/llm-result.png" class="border" alt="Display OpenAI results for BTC price using native Time Series panel." >}}
-/>